devclub-iitd/SDE-Prep/problem-of-the-day/day10/dev.md

-# Dev Topic of the day
+# Dev problem of the day
 ## Encapsulation

 Encapsulation is a key idea in OOP that involves bundling data (variables) and methods (functions) that work on the data into a single unit called a class.
 It has two main benefits: